 Cash equivalents include due from banks, interest-bearing deposits with banks, time deposits with banks and federal funds sold.
-Generally, federal funds are sold within a one to three day period and interest-bearing deposits have maturities less than 90 days.
+Generally, federal funds are sold for one to three day periods and interest-bearing deposits have maturities less than 90 days.